kubeflow/website/content/en/docs/distributions/aws/component-guides/pipeline.md

 weight = 20
 +++

-For more information about Kubeflow Pipelines, see [Connecting to the Kubeflow Pipelines using the SDK client](https://www.kubeflow.org/docs/components/pipelines/sdk/connect-api/).
+For an overview of connecting to Kubeflow Pipelines using the SDK client, see [the Pipelines SDK guide](https://www.kubeflow.org/docs/components/pipelines/sdk/connect-api/).

 ## Authenticate Kubeflow Pipelines using SDK inside cluster